Documentation Index

 database-database-8-1_03_vpc_ko

-4. When the service subscription page appears, take the following steps in order:
+4. When the service subscription interface appears, proceed with the following steps in order:

 Note

-Click [Subscribe] in NAVER Cloud Platform portal's Services > Database > Cloud DB for Cache to go directly to the page in Step 4.
+Click [Subscribe] from the NAVER Cloud Platform portal's Services > Database > Cloud DB for Cache to go directly to the interface in Step 4.

 To enter settings to create a DB Server:

-1. When the server and DB settings page appears, click to select the mode for the DB to create.
+1. When the server and DB settings interface appears, click to select the mode for the DB to create.

 database-database-8-1_0004_vpc_ko